BIOLOGICAL FILTERS FOR AQUACULTURE

 a wide variety of nutrient levels.

-advantages of a trickling filter is that the water can leave with more oxygen
+of a trickling filter is that the water can leave with more oxygen than it

-than it entered.
-Because trickling filters have a large - air water interface,
+entered.
+Because trickling filters have a large - air water interface, they

 gases.
 The only major drawback to